Skip to main content

 Crash Recovery & Safe Mode

-How Daintree detects unclean exits, the safe-mode crash-loop guard, the recovery and auto-restore flow, the deadlock watchdog, and terminal service crashes.
+How Daintree detects unclean exits, the safe-mode crash-loop guard, the recovery and auto-restore flow, the pre-crash action trail, the deadlock watchdog, and terminal and workspace host crashes.

 Safe Mode